The Federalist Public House: Best Pizza I Have Ever Eaten in a Shipping Container

-Located in a few hollowed out shipping containers near 20th and N street sits a fantastic and eclectic pizza and sandwich shop.
-Complete with picnic style seating and full bocce ball court, the Federalist Public House is not your normal pizza spot and that is a good thing.
-As you approach you will no doubt hear the commotion of people as they eagerly engage with the workers and their food in a communal eating experience that left me wanting more.
+Located in a few hollowed-out shipping containers near 20th and N Street sits a fantastic pizza and sandwich shop.
+Complete with picnic-style seating and full bocce ball court, the Federalist Public House is not your usual pizza spot, and that is a good thing.
+As you approach, you will no doubt hear the commotion of people as they eagerly engage with the workers and their food in a communal eating experience that left me wanting more.
 Here is all the information.

 - Cost: $12-$15 for a pizza